vinisalazar/metaphor/docs/source/main/configuration.md

-# Settings
+# Configuration

-This page explains each value of Metaphor's settings, that is, the values defined in the config YAML file.
+This page explains each value of Metaphor's config settings, that is, the values defined in the config YAML file.

 **TOP LEVEL**